zarusz/SlimMessageBus/README.md

 order.Submit(); // events fired here
 ```

-Notice the static `MessageBus.Current` property might actually be configured to resolve a scoped `IMessageBus` instance (web request scoped).
+Notice the static `MessageBus.Current` property might actually be configured to resolve a scoped `IMessageBus` instance (web request-scoped).

 The `SlimMessageBus` configuration for in-memory provider looks like this: